 This course examines the biological, cognitive, social and personality influences on development from birth to death.
 The incremental influence of each stage on the succeeding stages will be explored.
+Prerequisite(s): PSYC 172

 Religion (RELG)

 RELG 193 World Religions 3 cr.